kobildeveloper/OIDC-java/spring-boot-api/README.md

         port : 8082
 ```

-Make sure you replace `your-midentity-one-oidc-app-client-id` and `your-midentity-one-oidc-app-client-secret` with the values provided when you created your OpenId Connect app via the midentity one portal.
+Make sure you replace `your-midentity-box-oidc-app-client-id` and `your-midentity-box-oidc-app-client-secret` with the values provided when you created your OpenId Connect app via the midentity box portal.

-Change `{partnerid}.{hostname}` to match the sub-domain by mIDentity One portal.
+Change `{partnerid}.{hostname}` to match the sub-domain by mIDentity Box portal.

-The `redirect-uri-template` should match the redirect uri that you have specified in your mIDentity One OpenId Connect app configuration.
+The `redirect-uri-template` should match the redirect uri that you have specified in your mIDentity Box OpenId Connect app configuration.

 ### Step 4.
 Create a new file called `HomeController.java` in the `src/main/java/com/example/demo` directory and paste in the following.